 - contain capital and lower case letters, special characters and numbers.

-Extra Tip: Use a Password Manager – see below – to generate a password
+Extra Tip: Use a Password Manager – we use Keeper – to generate a password

 - the same password for different accounts.
 Make sure each important account has its own password.

 - Keyboard Sequences: 753, 123, qaz, qwerty or rgn

 - a recent news event or similar occurrence; e.g. Conference2017 or BombManchester2017

 Check your password on www.howsecureismypassword.net